Italian shipyard Wider Yachts has confirmed that five units of its WiderCat 92 catamaran have been sold since the design launched earlier this year.

-The 28.04 metre WiderCat 92 has been designed inside and out in collaboration with studio Luca Dini.
-With construction already underway on the first five units, a delivery date for hull number one has been slated for January 2023.
+The 28.04 metre WiderCat 92 has been designed inside and out in collaboration with studio Luca Dini and was revealed in February 2022 as the shipyard's first multihull offering.

 “Making a 92 foot catamaran look beautiful was quite a challenge,” said Wider Yachts president Marcello Maggi.
 “So we worked with the designer Luca Dini to make this boat look very smooth and thin.”